D3G's 'MH LIFECOURSE CONCEPT' AND 'D3-CHALKY TEETH LINGO'

 Full scope of the problem:

-"MH" addresses the whole problem of idiopathic demarcated opacities, as they present across both dentitions (i.e. baby and adult teeth).
-Conversely, "MIH" involves early-erupting adult teeth only, and so risks "tunnel vision" scientifically.
+As a case descriptor, "MH" addresses the whole problem of idiopathic demarcated opacities, as they present across both dentitions (i.e. baby and adult teeth).
+Conversely, "MIH" involves early-erupting adult teeth only, and so risks "tunnel vision" – both scientifically and clinically.
 Consequent reliance on other terms for baby and later-erupting adult teeth also gives false impression of distinct conditions (e.g. MIH, HSPM, HOPT; see below) – rather than the reality of MH being a medico-dental "spectrum disorder".

 Understanding causation:

 Critically for investigation of medical causation (aetiology), "MH" avoids the diagnostic uncertainties associated with chalky adult incisors.
-From a scientific standpoint, "MIH" is aetiologically compromised by uncertainties whether demarcated opacities on adult incisors have local or systemic origins (technically this is called aetiological confounding).
-Focussing instead on molars only provides an "aetiologically clean" way to study the medical origins (i.e. idiopathic, systemic causation) and prevention of MH.
+In contrast, "MIH" is aetiologically compromised by uncertainties whether demarcated opacities on adult incisors have local origins (so-called "Turner teeth") or systemic origins – technically, this uncertainty is called aetiological confounding.
+Focussing instead on molars at case level provides an "aetiologically clean" way to study the medical origins (i.e. idiopathic, systemic causation) and prevention of MH.
+What then happens to hypomineralised adult incisors, which remain problematic for clinicians and affected kids alike?
+Generally, it's best to "drop" from case- to tooth level and simply call them "hypomin incisors" (HM-incisors) – this avoids the causation issue.
+However, when HM-incisors seemingly do have idiopathic systemic causation, then they (and any other teeth with idiopathic demarcated opacities) are scientifically included in an "MH" case (read more).

 2. BETTER PREVENTIVE PRACTICE